John H. Rubel

+Early life

 Rubel was born in Chicago to a well-to-do Jewish family of German origins.
 Following the death of his father in 1927, he moved with his mother to Los Angeles, where he attended public schools and graduated from Los Angeles High School.
 His undergraduate degree, in engineering, was from Caltech, in 1942.

+Career

-As a sole surviving son (his brother, Robert Jack Rubel having been killed in action) Rubel could not enlist in World War II.
+As a sole surviving son, his brother, Robert Jack Rubel having been killed in action, Rubel could not enlist in World War II.
 To contribute to the war effort, Rubel and his wife Dorothy moved to Schenectady, New York, where he was a junior engineer at General Electric.
 Immediately after the war, he returned to Southern California to work for Lockheed Corporation as an engineer.

-In 1948, Rubel joined what was essentially a start up company within Howard Hughes' industrial empire, an organization that eventually became Hughes Electronics (then a new word).
-By 1956, at the age of 36, he was directing most of the avionics business and managing 2000 people.
-Featured in a Hughes advertisement as "the new man" (that is, leader in a field that had not existed only a decade earlier—defense electronics) he began to gain national prominence.
-(Rubel states that Howard Hughes personally did not like the advertising campaign, which was summarily dropped.)
+In 1948, Rubel joined what was essentially a start up company within Howard Hughes' industrial empire, an organization that eventually became Hughes Electronics, then a new word.
+By 1956, at the age of 36, he was directing most of the avionics business, and managing 2,000 people.
+Featured in a Hughes advertisement as "the new man", that is, leader in a field that had not existed only a decade earlier—defense electronics, he began to gain national prominence.
+Rubel states that Howard Hughes personally did not like the advertising campaign, which was summarily dropped.

-In 1959, still during the Eisenhower administration, Rubel was invited to become Assistant Director (to Herbert York) of Defense Research and Engineering in the Pentagon.
+In 1959, still during the Eisenhower administration, Rubel was invited to become Assistant Director, to Herbert York, of Defense Research and Engineering in the Pentagon.
 When, after Kennedy's election, Robert McNamara became Secretary of Defense, Rubel was kept on as Assistant Secretary of Defense for Research and Engineering, one of few outsiders to join the ranks of McNamara's whiz kids.

-As Assistant Secretary of Defense, Rubel is most remembered for his early sponsorship and support of spin-stabilized geosynchronous communications satellites (notably SYNCOM I and SYNCOM II), leading directly to the government charter of COMSAT Corporation (now a unit of Lockheed Martin Corporation), the founding of the Hughes satellite manufacturing business (now a part of Boeing Corporation), and the creation of today's satellite communications industry.
+As Assistant Secretary of Defense, Rubel is most remembered for his early sponsorship and support of spin-stabilized geosynchronous communications satellites, notably SYNCOM I and SYNCOM II, leading directly to the government charter of COMSAT Corporation, now a unit of Lockheed Martin Corporation, the founding of the Hughes satellite manufacturing business, now a part of Boeing Corporation, and the creation of today's satellite communications industry.
 He also sponsored the creation of the Titan III space launch vehicle, which became a workhorse of the space industry.